Jedox Production Cloud uses third-party “public” cloud infrastructure providers such as Amazon Web Services (AWS), Microsoft Azure, and ProfitBricks.

-When using Azure, the recommended setup for connecting the Jedox Production Cloud environment with an on-premise SAP system would look similar to Figure 1, as described in this Azure document: https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/vpn
+When using AWS, the recommended setup for connecting the Production Cloud environment with an on-premise SAP system would look similar to Figure 1 – Single VPN Connection, as described in this AWS document: http://docs.aws.amazon.com/

-Your cloud environment will be connected via VPN Gateway on the Jedox Cloud side to a VPN Gateway on your corporate side.
-The list of cryptographic requirements for the gateway on your side can be found here: https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-compliance-crypto
+Your cloud environment will be connected via Virtual Private Gateway on the Jedox Cloud side to a VPN gateway on your corporate side.
+The list of protocols needed to be supported by gateway on your side can be found here: http://docs.aws.amazon.com/

 Once a VPN connection between Jedox Production Cloud and an on-premise data center is established, one has to make sure the internal SAP system is reachable for the outside system.
 The following SAP document lists ports that are required to be open/accessible on the SAP side from an external—in this case Jedox—system: http://wiki.scn.sap.com/wiki/